-Description: Provide rideshare matching assistance to individuals seeking to carpool or vanpool.
-This assistance will be provided through the statewide ride-match system.
-Other activities include participating in the ongoing enhancement and maintenance of the public facing portal NJRideshare and publicizing the TMA as a source for rideshare matching services.
-Callers will also be given customized trip planning assistance, bus and train schedules, park-n-ride locations and safe bicycling routes.
+Description: Provide rideshare matching assistance to individuals using the statewide ride-match system.
+Other activities include participating in the ongoing enhancement and maintenance of the public facing portal njrideshare.com, facilitating carpool and vanpool initiatives, and publicizing the TMA as a source for information on ridematching and non-motorized transportation options.
+When ridesharing is not an option, customized trip planning assistance, bus and train schedules, park and ride locations and safe bicycling routes will be provided.
 RideWise supports a "transit first" policy.
+This strategy also includes assisting Somerset County by providing marketing support for its bus network.

-- Rideshare matching - Trip planning
+- Rideshare matching requests - Trip planning requests